dokryconn/Dokters-Prescription/README.md

 ## Optional* "Dokter’s Prescription" Hotkeys

-The optional hotkeys listed below are __disabled by default__ but can be added to the script by editing "**Dok's Rx Pad.AHK**" script located in the `Dok's Rx Cabinet\Dok's Rx` folder.
+The optional hotkeys listed below are __disabled by default__ but can be added to the script by editing "**Dok's Rx Pad.AHK**" script located in the `Dok's Rx Pad` folder.

 _*[Go to the **Customizing Scripts** section](#customizing-scripts) below, for instructions on how to activate the following optional hotkeys:_